Is Your Nervous System Out of Balance?

 • A more limited app with fewer dedicated programs

-The clinical pedigree is real.
-But the clinical pedigree applies to auricular tVNS as a category, not to Nurosym exclusively.
-Pulsetto delivers a different form of transcutaneous vagus nerve stimulation — cervical rather than auricular — at a fraction of the cost, with dramatically better convenience and a complete ecosystem of health tracking integrations.
+The clinical pedigree is real, and Nuropod's medical-device certification is its strongest claim.
+But that pedigree applies to auricular tVNS as a category, and certification is not a guarantee of better day-to-day results.
+Pulsetto delivers a different form of transcutaneous vagus nerve stimulation — cervical rather than auricular — at less than a third of the price, with dramatically better convenience and a complete ecosystem of health tracking integrations.

-For most buyers, the $420 you save choosing Pulsetto would be better spent on the Apple Watch or Oura Ring that makes Pulsetto's HRV biofeedback possible — giving you more useful data for less total money.
+For the median buyer, the $641 you save choosing Pulsetto would be better spent on the Apple Watch or Oura Ring that makes Pulsetto's HRV biofeedback possible — giving you more useful data for less total money.
+Nuropod earns its place for one specific buyer: the evidence-driven user who wants the most-researched device on the market and isn't price-sensitive.

 PulsettovsTruvaga Plus— The Cervical tVNS Showdown